 A stockbroker or trading participant is an individual or company accredited by the Philippine Stock Exchange and Securities and Exchange Commission to place buy and sell orders on behalf of investors.

-For first-time stock investors, investing through online stockbrokers is the better choice.
+Beginners in stock trading can invest through online stockbrokers.
 Online trading platforms provide quick access to stock research reports, real-time stock market information, portfolio management, and order placement services.

-Check the PSE website for the full list of online stockbrokers in the Philippines.
+Check the PSE website for the complete list of online stockbrokers in the Philippines.

-Stockbrokers such as COL Financial and Philstocks offer a free seven-day trial account that provides access to their online trading platform.
-Take advantage of such offers to experience how it is like using their platform and which one you think works best for you.
+Stockbrokers like COL Financial and Philstocks offer a free seven-day trial account to access their online trading platform and give you a feel of how to invest in the stock market.
+Take advantage of such offers to experience how to buy stocks in the Philippines and determine which platform works best for you.

 Once you've chosen a stockbroker, it's time to open an online trading account with the brokerage company.

-You just need to submit a filled-out customer account information form, photocopy of your valid IDs, and your tax identification number (TIN).
+You must submit a filled-out customer account information form, a photocopy of your valid IDs, and your tax identification number (TIN).
 Other brokers may require specimen signature cards and proof of billing.

 After submitting the requirements, wait for the approval of your online trading account, which may take one to two working days.

-As soon as your online account is approved, you can already fund it.
-Depending on your stockbroker, you can make an over-the-counter or online bills payment transaction through any of the broker's accredited banks.
+As soon as your online account is approved, you can start funding it.
+Depending on your stockbroker, you can make an over-the-counter or online bill payment transaction through the broker's accredited banks.
 The amount is credited to your account within the day or the next banking day.

-As for BPI Trade account holders, one of the options to fund the online account is to perform a fund transfer transaction from their BPI deposit account via the BPI online banking facility.
+For instance, BPI Trade account holders can fund their online account via a fund transfer from their BPI deposit account via the BPI online banking facility.

-At this point, you should be ready to place an order to buy stocks.
+At this point, you should be ready to order stocks.
 The cheapest and most convenient way to purchase stocks is to use the online trading platform of your stockbroker.
-The instructions on placing a buy order can be found on the stockbroker's website.
+The instructions for placing a buy order are on the stockbroker's website.

-When you don’t have internet access, you may contact your broker's customer service hotline to place a buy order.
+You may contact your broker's customer service hotline to place a buy order when you don't have internet access.

-Within one or two working days after placing your order online, you'll receive an email message from your stockbroker that confirms and shows the details of your transaction.
+Within one or two working days after placing your order online, you'll receive an email message from your stockbroker confirming and showing your transaction details.

-Stock investing for beginners is easier and more affordable than it was before.
-Start early to maximize your gains from the stock market.
+Stock investing for beginners is more accessible and affordable than before.
+Now that you know how to invest in the stock market in the Philippines, start early to maximize your gains from the stock market.

 However, this type of investment requires a lot of time and patience in learning and updating yourself on the market trends.
-If you're too busy for that, or you’re not confident enough to invest directly in the stock market, know that there are alternatives.
+If you're too busy or need more confidence, there are alternatives.

 You can still invest in the Philippine stock market through mutual funds and/or variable universal life (VUL) insurance.
 When you invest through these instruments, a professional fund manager will make investment decisions for you, such as choosing the right stocks to buy or sell.